 The Spiration iBV Valve System is intended to control prolonged air leaks of the lung, or significant air leaks that are likely to become prolonged air leaks following lobectomy, segmentectomy, or lung volume reduction surgery (LVRS).

-iBV Valve System has been used to treat patients with post-operative prolonged air leaks
+The Spiration iBV Valve System has been used to treat patients with post-operative prolonged air leaks

 System for air leak is to accelerate the resolution of this post-operative complication in